San Antonio Jury Instructions

 - How long will I serve?

-- Your jury panel is subject to being called during the entire month beginning with the day of your summons.
+- Your jury pool is subject to being called during the entire month beginning with the day of your summons.

 - What day do I begin my service?